Hermenegildo Capelo: Later career

 Hermenegildo Capelo was made vice-president of the Overseas Institute, of which the first president was Queen Dona Amélia.
 His vision and his eminent skills at organization and direction were of great service to Portugal, alongside Roberto Ivens, Andrade Corvo, Luciano Cordeiro, Pinheiro Chagas, António Enes and Oliveira Martins.
 The Portuguese government recognized the value of these important contributions to Portuguese achievement.

 Capelo became aide-de-camp to King Luis I and King Carlos I of Portugal and chief of the military house of King Manuel II, Plenipotentiary Minister of Portugal with the Sultan of Zanzibar and created a geographical map of the province of Angola.

 Capelo was promoted to rear-admiral on May 17, 1902, and to vice-admiral on January 18, 1906.
 Dedicated to King Manuel II, Capelo accompanied His Majesty until he was exiled on October 5, 1910.
 On the 24th of the same month, Capelo was dismissed and his military career ended.

 Honours

-In Oporto, a street and a metro station are named after him.
+In Porto, a street and a metro station are named after him.
 He also appeared on the 1000 Angolan escudo banknote issued in 1956.